Home Manuals Supplies Search Consult Contact Testing Service

 The player itself is nothing special.
 The tracker system is, though.
 It's a typical double pneumatic that moves the bar, not the roll.
 There are five holes on each side of the bar, where the edge of the paper goes over.
 Only one hole on each side is open at any one time and the paper slides over them and balances, like a Standard action.

-As you increase pedal power, the suction overcomes the spring on the pneumatic. it closes over the T tail and the soft pedal pneumatics relax, the tracker bar moves back and the piano plays with more power.
+As you increase pedal power, the suction overcomes the spring on the pneumatic, it closes over the T tail and the soft pedal pneumatics relax, the hammer rail moves back and the piano plays with more power.
 The soft pedal buttons now work also.

 This system works as long as everything is working at optimum, but as things begin to leak, the spring that holds the pneumatic open can dominate.